jaanga/lib/db/readme.md

 ## Objectives

-_The following are some of the thoughts going on will this app and these web pages are being developed.
-Very much a work in rapid progress._
+_The following are some of the thoughts going on while this app and these web pages are being developed.
+This text is very much a work in rapid progress._

 ### Easy to enhance
 Create something that screams: 'tweak me till I twerkle.'
 'Open up the hood, pick up your wrench and screwdriver, and take me apart.'